 That was my reaction while completing my taxes in 2013.
 I got spoiled when I was in college because I always looked forward to getting money back.
 While I know that technically getting money back isn’t such a good thing, it still sucks to have to owe money.

 A topic we think we think so much about, yet we know so little.
 This year you’re not going listen to your crazy relatives or know-it-all friends.
-This is all you need to know about getting your taxes started.
+This article is all you need to know about getting your taxes started.
 The rest is up to you to determine what the rules and regulations are in your jurisdiction.

 I know that the deadline in the U.S is April 18th, 2016.
 Canadians have until April 30th, 2016.
 I know that tax rates are higher in Australia.
 This is the best last-minute article (especially for Canadians) or how-to guide on taxes for all young folks.
 Actually, I wish that someone else had written this article so that I didn’t have to.

 I spoke with an actual tax professional for a long time.
 I asked questions that came from you guys.
 I wanted to help you with every single angle.

 How do you get started with your taxes?